microsoft/BotBuilder-Azure/Node/readme.md

 ## Sample

-You can base your first bot on one of our samples, which showcase using [Azure Table Storage](examples/feature-azureTable/app.js) and [DocumentDb](examples/feature-documentDb/app.js).
+You can base your first bot on one of our samples, which showcase using [Azure Table Storage](examples/feature-azureTable/app.js) and [Cosmos DB](examples/feature-cosmos-db/app.js).
 Read the detailed steps in the sample to set up storage emulators or connect to Azure.

 ## Test your bot
 Use the [Bot Framework Emulator](http://docs.botframework.com/connector/tools/bot-framework-emulator/) to test your bot on localhost.